 It appears to be that the approach proposed by Professor Basedow was adopted in developing the document created by efforts of many representatives of the academic communities of the European Union Member-States, namely the "Principles, Definitions and Model Rules of European Private Law.
-Draft Common Frame of Reference" (DCFR).
+Draft Common Frame of Reference" ("DCFR").

-As it has been noted in the Preface to the Russian edition of the DCFR, those model rules represent primarily a comparative-law text, a source of inspiration for the modernization of national legislation and a set of means for improving law-making, but the rules can also be perceived as an optional instrument for regulating specific civil law relations allowing parties to such relations to choose the DCFR norms as a source of regulation of legal relations in which they participate.
-[And, by the way, the concept of an optional instrument as a technique of private regulation of cross-border relations is explained in detail by Professor Basedow in his General Course of International Private Law].
-The idea of the CIS Model Law was declared a kind of similar in terms of creating a source of reference to develop national laws.
-But two reasons I see to explain why it has remained not successful.
-First, is that in the CIS was not really strong unity of countries sharing similar vision and interests; domination of one country does not promote sincere desire to implement concepts which are not close to national interests.
-It relates to both cases, when a model law is developed under the strong influence of one member state, like the model Civil Code or Model law on securities market (though having different results, from full reception of the model or ignoring it), and when a model law is drafted based on legal concepts and experience of the developed World (like the second version of the Model law on joint-stock companies).
-Secondly, the luck of true dedication to the idea of legal harmonization on both levels - of the CIS and national jurisdictions.
-In such situation, the CIS model laws have not been neither source of reference for national legislators, nor (especially) an optional instruments to regulate private-law relations between private persons.
+As Professors Cristian von Bar, Eric Clive and Paul Varul noted in the Preface to the Russian edition of the DCFR, those model rules represent primarily a comparative-law text, a source of inspiration for the modernization of national legislation and a set of means for improving law-making, but the rules can also be perceived as an optional instrument for regulating specific civil law relations allowing parties to such relations to choose the DCFR norms as a source of regulation of legal relations in which they participate; (and, by the way, the concept of an optional instrument as a technique of private regulation of cross-border relations is explained in detail by Professor Basedow in his General Course of International Private Law).

+The idea of the CIS model laws was declared a kind of similar in terms of creating a source of reference to develop national laws.
+But two reasons I see to explain why it has remained (to my mind) not successful in achieving this goal.

+First, is that the CIS has not become a really strong unity of countries each of which would share similar vision and interests: significant (I would even say, essential) domination of one country does not promote sincere desire to implement concepts which are not close to national interests of other Member States; and in such circumstances national legislators could be somehow influenced to maintain their national laws within the obvious policy of the dominating State.
+It relates to both cases, when a model law is developed under the strong influence of one Member State (like the Model Civil Code or the 2001 Model law on Securities Market; though having different results, i.e. from full reception of the model in first case or ignoring it in the second example), and when a model law is drafted based on legal concepts and experience of the